 Klein blue with other blues, with different shades, light and dark, and multiple layers, is yet another harmony.
 Giving you the elegance of various blues at the same time.

 Klein Blue is a paradoxical blue dream and a reflector of trends.
-From its birth to the present day, it is a colour that remains beloved to the brand, no matter how much time has changed.
+From its birth to the present day, it is a colour that remains beloved by the brand, no matter how much time has changed.